 Q. What should I do if I have a disability and want to receive accommodations?

-A. If you have a disability, you will need to provide documentation of that disability to the Office of Disability Services.
+A. If you have a disability, you will need to provide documentation of that disability to the Student Access Center.
 A qualified professional, who is licensed or certified to diagnose the disability in question, must provide the documentation.
-An appointment should be scheduled with the Director of the Office of Disability Services at Nicholls to review the documentation and the need for services.
+An appointment should be scheduled with the Director of the Student Access Center at Nicholls to review the documentation and the need for services.